 We even tossed them into homemade sushi.
 Surprisingly, it added a nice twist.

-For those curious about other swaps, check out our findings on alternatives to sesame seeds.
+For those curious about other swaps, check out alternatives to sesame seeds and sunflower oil substitutes for cooking.

 Our tests in various dishes proved sunflower seeds versatile.
 Try it; you'll be pleasantly surprised.